cs1302uga/cs1302-hw02/README.md

    src/cs1302/exceptions/Printer.java
    ```

-1. Execute the `find bin` command from directly within your `cs1302-hw02` directory.
+1. Execute the `find bin` (or `tree bin`) command from directly within your `cs1302-hw02` directory.
 If everything was compiled properly,
    you should see the following output:

    ```